 The 2019 Brit Awards British group winners are playing the festival scene this year promoting their album A Brief Inquiry into Online Relationships.
 It packs a fair amount of hooky, overdriven guitar lines as well as crystal clear cleans.

-Frontman Matt Healy almost exclusively uses a Fender ‘66/’65 Mustang to get the bright, crisp tones that have spanned all of The 1975’s albums.
+Frontman Matt Healy has stuck by his Fender ‘66/’65 Mustang from the early days of the band to get the bright, crisp tones that have spanned all of The 1975’s albums.
 One of his Mustangs is equipped with boutique Mojo hand-wound pickups.
+Recently, he’s been switching things up with Strats and Gibson semi hollowbodies.

 Tame Impala – Coachella Festival